Robert-Zacchigna/robert-zacchigna.github.io/README.md

 To use this site as a GitHub Page, use the [main](https://github.com/Robert-Zacchigna/BlackDocPlus) branch.

-BlackDoc is a two-column [Jekyll](http://jekyllrb.com) theme that's ideal for websites that require a master-detail layout for viewing of content.
+BlackDocPlus is a two-column [Jekyll](http://jekyllrb.com) theme that's ideal for websites that require a master-detail layout for viewing of content.
 It's based on [Poole](http://getpoole.com), the Jekyll butler, and the [Hyde](http://hyde.getpoole.com) theme.

 ![BlackDoc screenshot](https://raw.githubusercontent.com/karloespiritu/blackdoc/master/public/images/blackdoc-screenshot.jpg)